lyc0603/comp0163-blockchain-technologies/README.md

     - Data fetching
     - Why we need these data? (academic and industrial)
     - API, web scraping, and develepment tools.
+- Lab 2: Bitcoin Testnet Transaction
+    - Crawl and monitor the evolution of the Ethereum repository in GitHub.
+(Fundamental, EVM, DeFi)
+    - Get pseudo Bitcoin and send transactions on the Bitcoin testnet
 # Structure
 ```
 comp0163-blockchain-technologies/